Distributed Subgraph Finding: Progress and Challenges: Triangle Finding

 Censor-Hillel, Dory, Korhonen, and Leitersdorf~\cite{CHDKL20} provide two additional sparse matrix multiplication algorithms, used for distance computations.
 Compared to~\cite{Censor+TCS20}, these algorithms also benefit from sparsity of the output matrix $P=ST$.
 More concretely, their first algorithm completes in $O((\rho_S\rho_T\rho_P)^{1/3}/n^{2/3}+1)$ rounds.
 This matches the complexity algorithm of~\cite{Censor+TCS20} for a general $P$, but improves upon it for sparse output matrices (recall that the multiplication of two sparse matrices need not be sparse in general).
 The second algorithm of~\cite{CHDKL20} pays an additive $\log{n}$ over the first one, i.e., has a round complexity of $O((\rho_S\rho_T\rho)^{1/3}/n^{2/3}+\log{n})$, but here $\rho_P$ is replaced by $\rho$, which stands for the number of elements per row that are needed.
 That is, there is no need to compute any element in the output matrix $P$ that is not among the $\rho$ smallest ones in its row (given an appropriate definition of the total order on matrix elements).
 In other words, the complexity of this algorithm does not depend on the sparsity of $P=ST$, but on some sparsity parameter that is given as input.

 Additional algebraic algorithms in the \clique model with important applications were given by Le Gall~\cite{LeGall16}.
 These include fast algorithms for rectangular matrix multiplications, as well as for multiple instances of matrix multiplication.
+An approach for multiple small instances that are in some sense balanced (such as random instances) was given by Censor-Hillel, Even, and Vassilevska Williams~\cite{Censor-HillelEW24}.

 As explained earlier, we do not expect a lower bound for matrix multiplication in the \clique model.
 However, it is shown in~\cite{Censor-Hillel+DC19} that a near-linear number of rounds is required in the \bcc model.